kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 secret/varnish-secret created
 ```

 In our specific mandate, 3 replicas of our web cache application are needed.
 Each one must be running in a different zone or datacenter.
 Preferably, if possible, expected to run in a Kubernetes node different from the database since as administrators we would like the database to take advantage of all the possible resources of the high-performing server.
-Taken into account this prerequisites, the following advanced rules are applied:
+Taken into account this prerequisite, the following advanced rules are applied:

 1. **nodeAffinity rule**.
 This rule ensures that during scheduling time the application should be placed *if possible* on nodes where the key performance does not contain the value high.
-Note the word if possible.
-This means, it will try to run on a not performing server, however if there none available it will be co-located with the database.
+Note the word *if possible*.
+This means, it will try to run on a not performing server, however, if there none available it will be co-located with the database.
 2. **podAntiAffinity rule**.
 This rule ensures that two applications with the key `app` equals to `cache` must not run in the same zone.
 Notice that the only application with this key value is the Varnish http-cache itself and more important, notice that this rule applies to the topologyKey `topology.kubernetes.io/zone`.
-This means that only one Varnish http-cache instance can run in each zone, e.g. one http-cache in mad, bcn and vlc respectively.
+This means that only one Varnish http-cache instance can run in each zone, e.g. one http-cache in *scu, bcn and sab* respectively.

 ```yaml
 apiVersion: apps/v1